 Benefit name Description Total disability benefit Pays a benefit if the life insured is totally disabled after the waiting period.
 Partial disability benefit Pays a proportion of the Total disability benefit if the life insured is partially disabled after the waiting period, based on the life insured's pre-disability income and post-disability income .
-Specified injury benefit Fixed period of benefits in lieu of the Total or Partial disability benefit if the life insured suffers a specified injury from a range of covered events including quadriplegia , loss of limbs or sight and certain fractures .
-This benefit does not apply if a 1 or 2 year waiting period is selected.
+Specified injury benefit Fixed period of benefits in lieu of the Total or Partial disability benefit if the life insured suffers a specified injury from a range of covered events including quadriplegia , loss of hands or feet or sight and certain fractures.
+This benefit does not apply if a one or two year waiting period is selected.
 This benefit is not available in superannuation, but can be accessed via superannuation optimiser.
 Rehabilitation benefit Extra benefits to help the life insured get back to work sooner including: reimbursement for approved workplace modifications, rehabilitation programs and other approved expenses.
 It does not cover health costs typically covered by Medicare or private health insurance.
 This benefit is not available in superannuation, but can be accessed via superannuation optimiser.
 Funeral benefit A lump sum of four times the insured monthly benefit to help with immediate expenses is payable on death during claim.
-Confined to bed benefit (Plus only) Benefits are payable right away during the waiting period (max 180 days) if the life insured is disabled and confined to bed for more than 2 days and unable to earn any income.
+Confined to bed benefit (Plus only) Benefits are payable right away during the waiting period (max 180 days) if the life insured is disabled and confined to bed for more than two days and unable to earn any income.

-In-built policy provisions
+In-built features

 Benefit name Description Inflation protection Cover will increase every year, unless declined by you, without health assessment.
 Waiver of premium Premiums are waived while we are paying a claim.
+Accommodation expenses (Plus only) Reimbursement of some travel and accommodation expenses for an immediate family member who travels more than 100km from home to be with the life insured who is confined to bed and requires full-time care.
+Available if we are paying a Total disability benefit, Specified injury benefit, Day 4 accident benefit or Confined to bed benefit.
 Recurrent disability No waiting period applies if disability recurs from a related cause within 12 months (six months for SR occupations).
 Concurrent disability If the life insured has more than one sickness or injury , the one which pays the most benefit will apply (we won't pay the benefit twice).
 Medical professionals feature Provides special terms for medical professionals who contract HIV, hepatitis B, or C and as a result have their occupational duties restricted.
 Waiting period reduction feature Allows for a one year or two year waiting period to be reduced to a one year or 90 day waiting period if the life insured leaves an employer and their salary continuance cover ends as a result.
 Involuntary unemployment Premiums are waived for up to three months if the life insured is involuntarily unemployed.
-Interim cover Puts some accident cover in place as soon as cover is applied for, as set out in the Interim cover terms on page 37.
-Premium holiday (not available under platform) Allows a break in cover (max 12 months over the life of the policy) to ease financial pressure.
+Interim cover Puts some accident cover in place as soon as cover is applied for, as set out in the Interim cover terms on page 49.
+Premium holiday (not available under platform) Allows a break in cover (up to 12 months over the life of the policy) to ease financial pressure.